mattreinking/MechaCar_Statistical_Analysis/README.md

 All lots as a whole are not statistically different from the population mean of 1,500 pounds per square inch due to having a p-value of 0.06028.
 Because the p-value is >0.05, we reject the null hypothesis.

 ## Study Design: MechaCar vs Competition
+A great study to perform for the MechaCar would be the exhaust emission rates.
+The world aims to be much more environmentally friendly now.
+The MechaCar can be a suffcient alternative to other electric vehicles.

+Null Hypothesis: The exhaust emission rates will be the same between all the different manufacturers.

+Alternative Hypothesis: A manufacturer will not have the same exhaust emission rates as other manufacturers.

+A statistical test I would use would be to research the variance of exhaust emission rates against transmission efficiency.
+In this case, transmission efficiency would be our independent variable used to explain its relationship to exhaust emission rates.